The SimoCARD Series

 2. Write an ASCII-encoded, Record Sequential file containing eighty-byte, fixed-length records.

-ALER80E1 This command file (or Job Script) will perform the following conversion for a single file.
+CV80ALER This program will perform the following conversion for a single file.

 1. Read an ASCII-encoded, Line Sequential file containing variable-length records with a maximum record length of eighty-bytes.